 - 8.3.
+Relays (RIB's) with lighted indicators shall be installed so the light indicates the equipment being controlled is activated/operating. - 8.4.
+Control valves when indicated as 100% will be full flow to the coil, heat exchange, base board, etc. - 8.5.
 All control valves (low pressure steam) for heat exchangers shall be staged in 1/3, 2/3 configuration with the smaller valve opening first and closing last.
-Heating medium temperature shall be reset by outside air temperature from 70°F to 190°F. Circulation pumps shall be cycled off at outside air temperature of 70°F and alternated for lead/lag operation. - 8.4.
+Heating medium temperature shall be reset by outside air temperature from 70°F to 190°F. Circulation pumps shall be cycled off at outside air temperature of 70°F and alternated for lead/lag operation. - 8.6.
 Control valves on heating and cooling coils in air-handling equipment shall be proportional, three-way valves.
-Some two-way valves may be used in conjunction with variable speed pumping with approval from the 354th CES HVAC Shop Supervisor. - 8.5.
-Room zone valves must have a manual bypass or override. - 8.6.
-System will not have any automatic reset low limit switches. - 8.7.
-Manual overrides shall be installed for all actuators, preferably on the actuator itself. - 8.8.
+Some two-way valves may be used in conjunction with variable speed pumping with approval from the 354th CES HVAC Shop Supervisor. - 8.7.
+Room zone valves must have a manual bypass or override. - 8.8.
+System will not have any automatic reset low limit switches. - 8.9.
+Manual overrides shall be installed for all actuators, preferably on the actuator itself. - 8.10.
 Stand-alone, equipment air conditioners (for computers, etc.) shall be Liebert or approved equal, and shall have advanced microprocessor controls.
-Units shall communicate with and be controlled by DDC via Liebert communication system. - 8.9.
-Steel channel structural supports shall be provided for any actuators installed on less than 16 gauge sheet metal. - 8.10.
+Units shall communicate with and be controlled by DDC via Liebert communication system. - 8.11.
+Steel channel structural supports shall be provided for any actuators installed on less than 16 gauge sheet metal. - 8.12.
 Over-current protection shall be provided for requested input/output circuits of DDC.